ngckinhluan/eStore/README.md

 - **GitHub Actions**: Used for continuous integration and deployment, automating the build, test, and deployment processes.
 - **Selenium**: A framework for automating web browser interactions.
 It is used to perform end-to-end testing of the web application's UI, ensuring that the application behaves as expected from a user's perspective.
 - **NLog**: A flexible and efficient logging framework used to write log files, providing detailed insights into application behavior and errors for easier debugging and monitoring.
+- **Fluent API**: Utilized for configuring database schema and relationships in a more granular and expressive way, allowing precise control over database mappings and constraints.

 ## Screenshot